gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/repository-browser-gij-cloud.md

 *   Use the page navigation at the bottom right of the list to display the next list.

-*   Click on **Go to User Settings: Git integration** to access the [User settings](/git-integration-for-jira-cloud/user-settings-gij-cloud) page for setting up connected apps, default repositories, default branches and personal access tokens configuration.
+*   Click on **User Settings** to access the [User settings](/git-integration-for-jira-cloud/user-settings-gij-cloud) page for setting up connected apps, default repositories, default branches and personal access tokens configuration.

 &nbsp;